Unseeable8710/7.css/README.md

 **7.css** is a CSS framework that takes semantic HTML and styles them to the Windows 7 design.
 It is built on top of [XP.css](https://github.com/botoxparty/XP.css), which is an extension of [98.CSS](https://github.com/jdan/98.css).

-It does not ship with any JavaScript, so it is compatible with your frontend framework of choice.
+7.css is compatible with your frontend framework of choice.

 ## 📦 Usage

+1. Download 7.zip from the latest release.
-Make sure to put the 7.css and 7.js files in the working directory of your site.
+2. Extract the contents of 7.zip to the working directory of your site.

 ```html
 <!DOCTYPE html>